 Influencers are effective because they were able to build a platform by endorsing products that they like and trust, not just because they’re a well-known celebrity and their publicist thinks they should take a certain endorsement deal.

 Today’s Growing Trends in Influencer Marketing

-Read on for influencer marketing trends that are becoming more and more widespread and effective.
+Read on for five influencer marketing trends that are currently becoming more widespread.

 Marketers have been able to improve brand awareness and reach new audiences through influencer marketing, and now marketers are trying to focus on improving leads and sales conversion by working with influencers.

 67% of marketers want to drive lead generation through the use of influencer marketing.
 Businesses are becoming more familiar with working with influencers and learning how to generate positive results, there is a movement towards incorporating influencers in content beyond just marketing.